vertica/grafana-dashboards/README.md

 This dashboard includes the following:

 - Total query request success and failure rate
+- Running and queued queries, by node and by resource pool
 - Completed and failed queries, by node and by resource pool
 - User query type and execution time per type